rbisdorff/Digraph3/docSphinx/pearls.rst

 Notes
 .....

 Our initial Python implementation of the :py:class:`~arithmetics.BachetNumber` class dates from 2012 when preparing the lectures of a first Semester course on *Discrete Mathematics* for computer scientists.
-But, it is only in Spring 2025 that we realized how remarquably well *Bachet*'s signed bits weighing design is adapted to our bipolar-valued epistemic logic approach.
+But, it is only in Spring 2025 that we realized how remarkably well *Bachet*'s signed bits weighing design is adapted to our bipolar-valued epistemic logic approach.
 The *Bachet* ranking rules illustrate here convincingly the benefit one may indeed obtain when computing, not in a binary {0,1} bit world, like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,+1} world with **balanced ternary Bachet computers** [26]_.

 The power of the **epistemic disjunctive fusion** operator, for instance, is indeed impressive.
 When two arguments prove the *Truthfulness* of a logical statement, their fusion will be **True**.
 When two arguments prove the **Falseness** of the statement, their fusion will be **False**, However, when they provide conjointly a proof of *Falseness* **and** a proof of *Truthfulness*, their fusion will be **indeterminate** (zero knowledge).
 It is worthwhile noticing again the essential computational role this indeterminate **zero** value is taking on in such a *Bachet* computer.

-Remarquable is even more the unexpected **Condorcet Consistency** of the *polarised* Bachet ranking scores which allows us to effectively reveal, with the :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor, the transitive part of any given bipolar-valued digraph.
+Remarkable is even more the unexpected **Condorcet Consistency** of the *polarised* Bachet ranking scores which allows us to effectively reveal, with the :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor, the transitive part of any given bipolar-valued digraph.

 ..............................................